-Mobile, Alabama, is one of the largest cities within the state.
-At its size, accidents are bound to happen.
-Some individuals easily slip into careless or reckless behaviors, such as driving 15 mph over the speed limit.
-Others are intentional harmful, like when they get behind the wheel of their vehicles knowing they have had too much to drink.
-When accidents that are based on one person’s negligence or intentional misconduct result in the death of your loved one, you are left with a significant question: what are your family’s legal rights?
+When accidents based on one person’s negligence or intentional misconduct result in the death of your loved one, you are left with a significant question: what are your family’s legal rights?
 Without having experienced something like this before, you may not know whether you can hold the at-fault person responsible.
 Our Mobile wrongful death lawyers can help you throughout the legal process.

 Many states allow certain family members to file wrongful death lawsuits.
-It is common for parents, spouses, and children to eligible to move forward with these claims.
-However, Alabama Law is different.
+Parents, spouses, and children are commonly eligible to move forward with these claims.
+However, Alabama law is different.
 Only the personal representative of the deceased person’s estate can commence the action.
-This representative may be a family member, however, there is no requirement for the executor of an estate to be related to the deceased.
+This representative may be a family member; however, there is no requirement for the executor of an estate to be related to the deceased.

 Alabama has strict rules regarding wrongful death claims.
 This type of claim must be pursued in the jurisdiction where the decedent would have been able to commence an action for their bodily injuries had they not passed away.
 This may be the county where the decedent lived, where the accident took place, or where they died.
 Jurisdiction can be complicated, though.
-If you have questions about moving forward with a lawsuit, contact our Mobile wrongful death lawyers about this issue.
+If you have questions about moving forward with a lawsuit, contact our Mobile wrongful death lawyers.

 There is also a time limit on filing a wrongful death claim.
-The paperwork must be filed within two years from the date of your loved one’s death.
-If your family is approaching this deadline, call Belt & Bruner, P.C. right away.
-We may only have a brief period of time to investigate the situation and determine whether you have a valid wrongful death claim.
+The paperwork must be filed within two years of your loved one’s death.
+If your family is approaching this deadline, call Belt, Bruner & Barnett P.C. right away.
+We may only have a brief time to investigate the situation and determine whether you have a valid wrongful death claim.

 The value of your wrongful death claim depends on a variety of factors.
 If you are wondering what your lawsuit may be worth before you decide whether to move forward or not, contact us right away.
 We have decades of experience handling wrongful death claims.